trueos/pcbsd/src-qt5/docs/controlpanel.rst

 To edit an existing layout, highlight it then click the icon that looks like a pencil.
 You can then either change the "Layout variant" for that layout or select a different layout entirely.
 Selecting a different layout will replace the current layout.

-If you there are multiple layout entries defined in the "Keyboard layouts" screen, you can delete a layout by highlighting it and clicking the "-" icon.
+If there are multiple layout entries defined in the "Keyboard layouts" screen, you can delete a layout by highlighting it and clicking the "-" icon.
 Note that this icon is greyed out when there is only one entry as at least one keyboard layout must be defined.

 After creating or editing a layout, you can test it by typing some text into the "Test here" field.